How One Man Confused Grocers and Won Customers with Canned Pancakes

 The next barrier was getting a toe-hold in supermarkets that are used to charging $40,000 just for space on a shelf–a process known as slotting.
 “I thought, $40,000?
 Really?
 I’d throw up if I gave away that kind of money,” O’Connor says.
 So he devised his own slotting plan–something he claims is unheard of in the grocery business.
 He paid the 40 grand, but part of the ideal included coupons to be advertised on cartons of generic eggs that promised a free dozen eggs for every can of Batter Blaster a customer purchased.
 “I had to make sure we got cans in people’s homes,” O’Connor says.

 After all that chicanery and persistence, he now has to channel his energy into scaling up with grace.
-“To get in, you have to be a take-no-prisoners, rogue

-operation,” he says.
-“But to run a business as a CEO, I’m learning, you
+“To get in, you have to be a take-no-prisoners, rogueoperation,” he says.
+“But to run a business as a CEO, I’m learning, youcan’t be like that.”

 The company plans on expanding its line to cupcake and brownie batter, but will stick to staple flavors like chocolate and vanilla.
 When asked if he’d considered doing colored pancakes for kids, O’Connor winces.
 “Yeah.
 You can make pink by using organic beet juice.
 And the batter looks great coming out of the can, like a real Crayola pink.
 But when it browns in the pan, it looks like a dirty sponge.”